ShahzaibKhalidx/MyWater/src/data/projects/solace-pro.md

 # Additional details
 tagline: "UNIVERSAL | VERSATILE | SMART | PERFECT FOR CORPORATES AND INSTITUTES"
 review_stars: 4.5
+short_description: "**Sensor Enabled Model**"
-short_description: "1.Monthly Service Fee Includes All Types Of General Servicing And Parts Replacement."
+short_description2: "1.Monthly Service Fee Includes All Types Of General Servicing And Parts Replacement."
-short_description2: "2.Filter Replacements Are Done On A Periodic Cycle Of 90 Days or 3000 Liters Which Ever Comes First."
+short_description3: "2.Filter Replacements Are Done On A Periodic Cycle Of 90 Days or 3000 Liters Which Ever Comes First."

 #full details